Type 2 Ka-Mi: Surviving vehicles

-The Kubinka Tank Museum in Moscow, Russia has a Type 2 Ka-Mi on display, complete with its front and rear pontoons.
+Patriot Park, Kubinka, Moscow Oblast, Russia has a Type 2 Ka-Mi on display.
+It is complete with its front and rear pontoons.
+It was formerly on display in the Kubinka Tank Museum.
 A near complete hull is located near the airport in Babeldaob, Palau.
 Another specimen is located in Koror, Palau.
-The latter is notable in that there is still a heavy anti aircraft machine gun mounted on the rear pontoon.
+The latter is notable in that there is still a heavy anti-aircraft machine gun mounted on the rear pontoon.
 These two tanks were once located in the center of Babeldaop Island in the late 1980s.
 They had actually been buried by the Japanese either to keep them out of American hands after their surrender, or as defensive fortifications.
 After the war they were unearthed by locals.
 They were subsequently moved, one to the Old Communications center south of the airport, and one to Koror as part of war memorial displays.
+The list below includes ones mentioned and others that have survived in one form or another.